 Since the beginning of the Zika Epidemics in Brazil, the Memórias do Instituto Oswaldo Cruz (MIOC) launched the Fast Track system, in alignment with the call for data sharing in public health emergencies made by the WHO.
-MIOC has thus published papers related to the Zika epidemics and expanded the section as to include also articles related to Chikungunya and Yellow Fever.
+MIOC has thus published papers related to the Zika epidemics and expanded the section as to include also articles related to Chikungunya, Yellow Fever and Ebola.
 The immediate response and adherence of the scientific community to this call strengthens the idea that open science is becoming part of the publication pathway and crucial for the fast data sharing amongst the researchers and results are made fully available for decision-makers.

 Manuscripts can be submitted via the MIOC website memorias.ioc.fiocruz.br